On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Introduction

-For a smooth, non-degenerate solution $u$ to \eqref{dirichlet}, these $\Sigma_{t}$ are smooth and strictly mean-convex hypersurfaces and form a solution to \eqref{IMCF}, but in general these $\Sigma_{t}$ are only $C^{1,\alpha}$ hypersurfaces with a possible singular set $Z$ in dimensions $n > 7$.
-Furthermore, a phenemenon may occur where $\Sigma_{t}$ ``jumps" outward at certain times.
-We will discuss this more thoroughly in Section 2.
+For a smooth solution $u$ to \eqref{dirichlet}, $\Sigma_{t}$ are smooth, strictly mean-convex hypersurfaces and form a solution to \eqref{IMCF}, but for a general weak solution $\Sigma_{t}$ are only $C^{1,\alpha}$ with a possible singular set in higher dimensions.
+Furthermore, a phenomenon may occur where $\Sigma_{t}$ ``jumps" outward at certain times-- we discuss this more thoroughly in Section 2.
 Understanding the long-time behavior of proper weak IMCF is crucial to its geometric applications.
 For weak IMCF in $\mathbb{R}^{n}$, a blow-down lemma due to Huisken and Ilmanen (Lemma 7.1 in \cite{HI99}) ensures that the weak flow surfaces $\Sigma_{t}$ converge to a round sphere in a $C^{1}$ sense after scaling as $t \rightarrow \infty$.
-By constrant, Hung and Wang show in \cite{HW14} that even smooth IMCFs in $\mathbb{H}^{n}$ may not become $C^{1}$ close to a round sphere as $t \rightarrow \infty$, see also \cite{N10}.
-For weak IMCFs in $\mathbb{H}^{n}$, the asymptotic profile of $\Sigma_{t}$, including even the eventual topology, is completely unclear a priori.
+No such blow-down lemma applies to IMCF in $\mathbb{H}^{n}$, and an explicit example from \cite{HW14} shows that even smooth IMCF in $\mathbb{H}^{n}$ may not become round as $t \rightarrow \infty$, see also \cite{N10}.
+For weak IMCFs in $\mathbb{H}^{n}$, the asymptotic profile of $\Sigma_{t}$, including even the eventual topology, is unclear a priori.

-In this paper, we establish that the weak flow surfaces are eventually \textit{star-shaped}, in the sense that they are radial graphs within the geodesic parametrization \eqref{hyperbolic_space} of $\mathbb{H}^{n}$.
-Furthermore, these graphs obey a gradient estimate in terms of geodesic distance.
+In this paper, we show that $\Sigma_{t}$ are star-shaped after an explicit time $T$ determined by the in-radius and out-radius of the initial data.
+In dimensions less than $8$, this implies that $\Sigma_{t}$ form a classical solution to \eqref{IMCF} for $t \in (T,\infty)$, meaning in particular that the flow is smooth and free of jumps beyond time $T$.
+Our regularity result follows earlier work on the regularity of weak IMCF in $\mathbb{R}^{n}$ by Huisken-Ilmanen \cite{HI08} and in asymptotically hyperbolic $3$-manifolds by Shi-Zhu \cite{SZ21}.